 A huge portfolio

-The previous section of this article makes it clear that LG has a lot of different phone lines hitting a lot of different price points.
-This makes LG phones accessible to pretty much anyone.
-Samsung has a similar strategy, which makes it so every smartphone buyer can look to LG as an option no matter their budget or needs.
+The previous section of this article makes it clear that LG had a lot of different phone lines hitting a lot of different price points.
+This made LG phones accessible to pretty much anyone.
+Samsung has a similar strategy, which made it so every smartphone buyer could look to LG as an option no matter their budget or needs.

 Of course, just as with Samsung, this is a double-edged sword.
-It makes LG’s overall portfolio quite confusing.
-Nevertheless, this is a small price to pay for having a presence in each market segment.
-Without a doubt, this is one of the biggest reasons LG has never left the list of top-ten smartphone manufacturers before it closed its doors.
+It made LG’s overall portfolio quite confusing.
+Nevertheless, that was a small price to pay for having a presence in each market segment.
+Without a doubt, this is one of the biggest reasons LG never left the list of top-ten smartphone manufacturers before it closed its doors.

 LG’s innovations: A risk-taker